Gunbard/4chuneThreadChecker/README.md

 * Enable/disable individual threads from being updated
 * Popup notification window with a thread report
 * Windows version minimizes to tray
+* NEW: Thread image auto downloader syncs all images/webms in a thread to a folder.
+Set a save directory for the thread to enable.
+Clear the save directory to disable.

 Pre-installation
 --------------